 Chickenpox in pregnancy

-Around 95% of women are immune to chickenpox infection.
+There's a 90% chance you are immune to chickenpox infection.
 But if you've never had chickenpox (or you're unsure if you've had it) and you come into contact with a child or adult who does, speak to your GP, obstetrician or midwife immediately.
 A blood test will find out if you're immune.

 CMV in pregnancy